echogarden-project/echogarden/docs/Tasklist.md

 * See if the installation of `winax` can be automated and only initiate if it is in a Windows environment
 * Ensure that all modules have no internal state other than caching
 * Start thinking about some modules being available in the browser.
 Which node core APIs the use?
 Which of them can be polyfilled, an which cannot?
 * Change all the Emscripten WASM modules to use the `EXPORT_ES6=1` flag to all of them and rebuild them.
-Support for node.js was only added in September 2022 (https://github.com/emscripten-core/emscripten/pull/17915), so maybe wait a little bit until it is stable.
+Support for node.js modules was only added in September 2022 (https://github.com/emscripten-core/emscripten/pull/17915), so maybe wait a little bit until it's' stable.
 * Remove built-in voices from `flite` to reduce size?
 * Slim down `kuromoji` package to the reduce base install size